 Southern Pennsylvania Corn Mazes

-Linvilla’s Pumpkinland features a 3-acre cornfield maze plus a straw bale maze, constructed from over 300 giant straw bales.
+Pumpkinland at Linvilla Orchards features a 3-acre cornfield maze plus a straw bale maze, constructed from over 300 giant straw bales.
 There’s also hayrides, train rides, pony rides, face painting, an apple slingshot, pumpkin ring toss, and pick your own apples, along with other entertainment.
+Admission to Pumpkinland is free and activities are à la carte.

 The mazes are open weekends 10am to 5pm September 10th through November 6th.